Keys To Solving Difficult Relationships

 Eradicate Negative Patterns

-Be sure that as you endure the growth process of changing a negative pattern, you maintain patience.
+Be sure to maintain patience as you endure the growth process of changing a negative pattern.
 A simple way to do that is by embracing the word, yet.
-Meaning, when the growth lesson feels like it’s too long and difficult, remind yourself that you just haven’t finished the growth process, yet.
+Meaning, when the growth lesson feels like it’s too long and difficult, remind yourself that you just haven’t finished the growth process, YET.
 The word, yet, increases patience by reinforcing the belief that there is an end to your growth process.

-Plus, beneficial results from patience are that you reduce frustration and gain more control of you.
-The increased self-control helps you live more balanced; and balance begets happiness –– among many other wonderful things.
-Stop carrying other people’s problems and take control of your life.
+Further benefits of having patience are that you reduce frustration and gain more control of yourself.
+The increased self-control helps you live more balanced — and balance begets happiness, among many other wonderful things.
+Isn’t it time you stop carrying other people’s problems and take control of your life?

 Wishing you happiness.